April 20, 2026

 When you’re diagnosed with cancer, it’s understandably a scary time.
 The initial visits with your oncologist can be especially intimidating, as you learn the details of your illness and start making decisions about treatment.
 It’s a good idea to bring a family member or close friend with you to doctor appointments, not only for moral support but also to take notes.

-“Appointing a family scribe — someone to write down important information during your doctor’s visits — is very helpful,” said Allison Schaffer, a licensed clinical social worker who serves ad manager of patient and family-centered care at Vanderbilt-Ingram Cancer Center.
-“Especially in the days and weeks following the news of a cancer diagnosis, you’re probably feeling many strong mixed emotions: fear, stress, anger, disbelief and more.
+Especially in the days and weeks following the news of a cancer diagnosis, you’re probably feeling many strong mixed emotions: fear, stress, anger, disbelief and more.
 In this state of mind, it can be challenging to take in new information.
-Many people hear the word ‘cancer’ and have trouble focusing on any more of the conversation.”
+Many people hear the word ‘cancer’ and have trouble focusing on any more of the conversation, Grisanti pointed out.

 Having a designated notebook for notes on hand is always a good idea.
 But other options include making audio or video recordings of the appointment.
-In a pinch, if no family members can accompany you in person, you may be able to use your phone’s video calling feature to let someone participate from another location.
+In a pinch, if no family members can accompany you in person, you may be able to use your phone’s FaceTime calling feature to let someone participate from another location.
 That person can send you written notes following the visit.

 If you want to record the conversation, however, it is very important that you ask the doctor’s permission first.
-“Some healthcare providers might be limited by their institutions’ policies” about recorded appointments, Schaffer said.
+Some health care providers might be limited by their institutions’ policies about recorded appointments.

 2. Be clear about what you need.

-“It’s also important, if you’re going to have someone come along to the appointment, to talk about roles and expectations before the visit starts,” Schaffer said.
+It’s also important, if you’re going to have someone come along to the appointment, to talk about roles and expectations before the visit starts, Grisanti said.
 Make sure your scribe understands you want them to take notes, not just tag along for moral support.
 Also, let that person know what role to play during the conversation — and that you’re looking for reassurance that important details are not being missed.

 Warn your scribe about how well you usually handle these visits, especially if you tend to get upset but don’t want them to abandon taking notes to offer you comfort.
-If this is the case, Schaffer suggests telling your scribe in advance: “I get emotional during the visits.
+If this is the case, Grisanti suggests telling your scribe in advance: “I get emotional during the visits.
 That’s my norm, so I want you to be there to take notes and ask questions and just let me have my reaction.”

 3. Work around hearing loss.

-If you experience hearing loss — or if a family member does — ask your healthcare team for help in assuring that you get all the information.
+If you experience hearing loss — or if a family member does — ask your health care team for help in assuring that you get all the information.
 Again, an audio or video recording of the appointment, if possible, can help you review it again later to be sure you catch everything.
 Having the doctor or her staff give you written educational material about illnesses, treatments, medications and more is also helpful.

 4. Stay organized.